Philip the Handsome: Early life

-Philip was born in Bruges on 22 July 1478, the son of the future Maximilian I, Holy Roman Emperor, by his first wife Mary, Duchess of Burgundy.
+Philip was born in Bruges on 22 June/July 1478, the son of the future Maximilian I, Holy Roman Emperor, by his first wife Mary, Duchess of Burgundy.
 He was born in the County of Flanders (today in Belgium) during the reign of his grandfather Frederick III.
 When Philip was born, King Louis XI of France, the chief opponent of his parents, spread the rumour that the child was actually a girl, not a boy.
 When Philip's baptism was organized, his step-grandmother Margaret of York showed the boy naked to the populace, so that any doubt about the child's sex would disappear.
 The child was named in honour of his maternal great-grandfather, Philip the Good, paternal grandfather of his mother Mary.
 In his first presentation to the father, the parents expressed double dynastic pride.
 Mary said: “Sir, look at your son and our child, young Philip of imperial seed.”
 Maximilian kissed the baby, and replied, “O noble Burgundian blood, my offspring, named after Philip of Valois.”

-Philip was only four years old when his mother died in 1482, resulting in him succeeding her as ruler of the Burgundian possessions under the guardianship of his father.
+Philip was only four years old when his mother died in March 1482, resulting in him succeeding all of her titles, and effective possessions in the Burgundian Netherlands, under the guardianship of his father.
+Already in December 1482, the Treaty of Arras was concluded with the king Louis XI of France, that secured Philip's rule over much of the Low Countries, but also left the Duchy of Burgundy in French possession, and additionally defined the counties of Artois, Burgundy and Charolais as the dowry of Philip's sister Archduchess Margaret of Austria, who was engaged to the French prince.

 A period of turmoil ensued which witnessed sporadic hostilities between, principally, the large towns of Flanders (especially Ghent and Bruges) and the supporters of Maximilian.
 Philip became caught up in events and his custody was taken away by a council appointed by the Netherlandish Estates as part of the larger Flemish campaign to support their claims of greater autonomy, which they had wrested from Mary of Burgundy in an agreement known as the Great Privilege of 1477.
 It was only in the summer of 1485 that Maximilian, marching into Ghent with German troops and forcing its leader Jan Coppenhole to flee, could embrace his son again.
 Young Philip was then brought to Mechelen and delivered to the loving care of Margaret of York.

-By 1492, rebellions were completely suppressed.
-Maximilian revoked the Great Privilege and established a strong ducal monarchy undisturbed by particularism.
+By 1492, the rebellions were completely suppressed.
+Maximilian revoked the Great Privilege and established a strong ducal monarchy, undisturbed by particularism.
 But he would not reintroduce Charles the Bold's centralizing ordinances.
-Since 1489 (after his departure), the government under Albert of Saxony had made more efforts in consulting representative institutions and showed more restraint in subjugating recalcitrant territories.
+Since 1489 (after his departure), the government under Albert III, Duke of Saxony, had made more efforts in consulting representative institutions and showed more restraint in subjugating recalcitrant territories.
 Notables who had previously supported rebellions returned to city administrations.
 The Estates General continued to develop as a regular meeting place of the central government.
 By the time Maximilian handed over the government to Philip, Habsburg rule was a matter of fact.